 3) When children are old enough to understand the concept of a challenge and solution, they can try to solve the challenges which are printed on cards.
 For this young age we always prefer cards instead of a booklet for two reasons.
 First of all, thicker cards are more durable.
 Young children are often not very careful when it comes to booklets.
 Secondly, cards have the advantage that you can separate them.
 These type of games are often played together with a (grand)parent or older sibling.
 They can show one single card so that the child will focus only on that challenge.
 A booklet would provide too much distraction, because young children want to find out immediately what else there is to see.

 Originally I wanted to make the game board of plywood.
 Unfortunately this would have made the game too expensive.
 The final product is a combination of ABS and TPR parts.
-Therefor the game didn’t need to stay flat anymore, so we added a little hill on the rocky side of the game board.
+Therefore the game didn’t need to stay flat anymore, so we added a little hill on the rocky side of the game board.

 In simple challenges you only need to move one animal to one of the four sides of the game board.
 You have a side with a tree, a rainbow, rocks and grass.
 Challenges only show what’s visible close to the animal, so you won’t see anything from the background.
 Challenges of the Junior or Expert level show more animals.
 Sometimes they overlap each other and in harder challenges they are often in different paths.
 For example the lion can be on top of the rocks with an elephant behind him who is actually in the path in the water.

 The rainbow and tree have a similar function in the game, because they both block the movement of the giraffes.
 But the rainbow has a clear left and right side because of its colors.
-Therefor challenges with the rainbow are a bit easier than similar challenges with the trees.
+Therefore challenges with the rainbow are a bit easier than similar challenges with the trees.
 Originally the pond in the centre of the game board didn’t have a function, except filling up that space.
 But in the story telling it does get a function, because later we added a lion to the game that doesn’t like water.
 To block the movement of the lion in the direction of the water, we made the connector at the bottom of him wider.

 This game combines so many elements that are interesting for young children.
 It has eye-hand coordination, motor skills, spatial insight and visual perception.
 But when played together with someone older, it’s also interesting to learn concepts like “in front”, “behind”, “left/right”, etc. It’s been tested at the old school of my boys (they are now way too old).
 And the teacher said it incorporates exactly all the things they use when they work with children of age 3 and 4.